 During my previous visit here I completed almost all commercial requirements related to night hours except one 2-hour cross-country.
 I wanted to fly it, but some circumstances prevented that flight.

-This time it seems to be as planned.
-I checked the airplane in advance, ensured that we have full tanks and enough oil.
-Ensured that nobody will fly the airplane since that check.
+This time this flight seemed to happen.
+I checked the airplane in advance, ensured that we had full tanks and enough oil.
+Ensured that nobody would fly the airplane since that check.

-The airplane is just from maintenance.
-We fly with my instructor.
+The airplane just came from maintenance, and we were going to fly with my instructor.

 Some system malfunction is not a pleasant case.
-I was slightly scared.
-And I have to react quickly.
+To be honest, I was slightly scared.

 The flight was good.
-I thought that it’s hard to see clouds at night, but actually it is not.
-We can fly well below them.
+I thought that it’s hard to see clouds at night, but actually it is not, and we were able to keep us well below them.

-Return flight is also around class B airspace, but on the East side.
-Firstly because of weather avoidance, and secondly because it’s fun to fly a different route.
+Return flight was also around class B airspace, but on the East side.
+Firstly because of the weather avoidance, and secondly because it’s fun to fly a different route.

 I like night flying 🙂